 Prior to leading Southern, Williams served as managing partner at the law firm of Carney, Williams, Bates, Pulliam & Bowman, PLLC, where he focused on representing institutional investors and consumers in class action litigation against some of the nation’s largest publicly traded companies.
 Williams also served three terms of elected office in the Arkansas House of Representatives (2008-2013), serving as Speaker Pro Tempore of the 89th Arkansas General Assembly.
 As a lawmaker, he was recognized nationally for his legislative accomplishments, including being named a Champion of Small Business by the National Capital Coalition, an Aspen-Rodel Fellow in Public Leadership by the Aspen Institute, and listed as one of 12 state legislators from around the country to watch by Governing Magazine.
 Williams received his Bachelor of Arts degree from Hendrix College, his Juris Doctor from Vanderbilt University School of Law, and his Master of Laws degree in Securities and Financial Regulation from Georgetown University Law Center in Washington, D.C.

-Director of Public Policy, Southern Bancorp Community Partners
+Director of Finance and Vice President, Southern Bancorp Community Partners

 Board of Directors

 Community Foundation of NW Mississippi, Co-Incorporator, President & CEO

 Better Community Development, Inc., Director of Housing

 Aaron E. Henry Community Health Services, Inc., CEO

 Want to help create economic opportunity by becoming a wealth builder for everyone?
 Please visit the Careers page for all available openings